Employee Engagement, Participation and Representation in Health and Safety Policy

 - The determination of Designated Work Groups (see Appendix 1 of this policy) takes into consideration the number of staff, the type of workplace and the nature of the work in those workplaces.

-- Each Designated Work Group has one or more elected Health and Safety Representatives and a Management Representative; the Management Representative is a Faculty Manager, Divisional Director or other appropriate senior manager.
+- Each Designated Work Group has one or more elected Health and Safety Representatives and a Management Representative; the Management Representative is an appropriate senior manager.

 Functions of Management Representatives

-- Management Representatives must consult with the Health and Safety Representative/s in their Delegated Work Group with respect to health and safety matters in the following circumstances:
+- Management Representatives must consult with the Health and Safety Representative/s in their Designated Work Group with respect to health and safety matters in the following circumstances:

 - when identifying work hazards